DSC-Capstone/dsc-capstone.github.io/mentors.md

 ## Pre-Quarter Action Items

-Throughout this page, several pre-quarter action items are mentioned; they are summarized here.
+Throughout this page, several pre-quarter action items are mentioned.
+They are summarized here.

 - [ ] If you're teaching a Zoom section, add a link to your section [here](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872).
 - [ ] Add a location and time for your office hours [here](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872).
 - [ ] If you'd like, create a website for your section and link it [here](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872).
 - [ ] If you'd like, create a Slack/Discord/Campuswire/EdStem group for your section and link it [here](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872).
-- [ ] Email your students ([instructions](#viewing-students-on-the-roster)) in advance of September 26th, introducing yourself and sharing any pertinent information. **Remember that sections begin in the week of September 26th (Week 1).**
+- [ ] Email your students ([instructions](#viewing-students-on-the-roster)) in advance of September 26th, introducing yourself and sharing any pertinent information. **Remember that sections begin the week of September 26th (Week 1).**

 ---